ambaradan/docsmarker/docs/rocksmarker/install.md

 !!! note ""

     Using the ==git checkout stable== command to place *git* in the stable branch before compilation ensures that the stable (recommended) version is used.
-If it is omitted, the compilation will perform on the development branch (currently 0.11).
+If it is omitted, the compilation will be performed with the development branch (currently 0.12).

-### Compilation and installation (Neovim)
+### Compilation and installation

-To compile do:
+One command is sufficient for its compilation:

 ```bash
 make CMAKE_BUILD_TYPE=RelWithDebInfo
 ```

-The command calls *make* passing the **CMAKE_BUILD_TYPE** flag that specifies the type of compilation.
+The command calls *make* which takes care of the entire process to which the **CMAKE_BUILD_TYPE** flag is passed that specifies the type of compilation.
 In particular, the **RelwithDebInfo** compilation produces fully optimized code, but it also builds the program database and inserts debug line information useful for any editor errors.

-When the compilation finishes, it is possible to verify the correct execution of the new build without installing it.
-Neovim does not require external components to run.
-To test the newly compiled executable before replacing the one in use do:
+After the compilation is finished, it is possible to verify the correct execution of the new build even without installing it.
+Neovim does not require external components to run, and consequently it is sufficient to call up the newly compiled executable to thoroughly test the new version of the editor before replacing the version being used.

 ```bash
 ./neovim/build/bin/nvim
 ```

-When you have verified that Neovim is working properly, you can install it with *make install*.
-As with the Lua installation, this process copies the files to `/usr/local`.
-You must run the command as the *root* user, or with administrator permissions.
+Its installation, once verified to be working properly, is always performed by *make*.
+The files, as with Lua installation, are copied to `/usr/local` and again the command must be run as a *root* user or with administrator permissions.

 ```bash
 sudo make install
 ```

-The installation creates ==nvim== within the $PATH, making it available for opening in a terminal.
-You can use this to check the installed version:
+The installation makes available in the system the new command ==nvim== for opening the editor in the terminal, which can also be used to check the installed version:

 ```bash
 nvim --version